-Skip to main content
+Skip to content

-Creating a TypeSpec library
+Creating a TypeSpec Library

 A TypeSpec library is a package that includes TypeSpec types, decorators, emitters or linters.
 These libraries are npm packages with some additional TypeSpec-specific metadata and conventions.
 This guide will walk you through the process of creating a new TypeSpec library, adding types to it, and distributing it on the public npm registry.
 Further sections will delve into the specifics of creating decorators, emitters and linters.